atmoos/cv/README.md

 In my current position as *Subject Matter Expert Technical Quality* I promote engineering excellence by organising internal meetup events about technology, and software design & engineering practices.
 I enjoy establishing similar formats when working for client projects.

-ToDo: Add GPG key, "Suche keine rolle, sondern eine Aufgabe."

 ***Contact:*** [github](https://github.com/atmoos), [TEL & EMAIL], [linkedin](https://www.linkedin.com/in/thomas-k%C3%A4gi-46410a141/)

 ## Projects

 Most projects I've worked for revolved around the .Net ecosystem, which is where I am naturally most comfortable.
 However, I enjoy challenges as well as stepping out of my comfort zone every so often.
-As such, I've enjoyed working for a broad variety of target environments and architectures, be those
+As such, I've enjoyed working for a broad variety of target environments and architectures:

 - Plugin development, for
   - *WPF* desktop engineering apps